e3nn/e3nn/docs/examples/periodic_boundary_conditions.rst

                 return output

-Define and run the network.
+We define and run the network.

 .. jupyter-execute::